 - 3. Turn onto a lightly floured surface; knead lightly 3-4 times.
-Roll out to 1/2-in. thickness; cut with a 2-1/2-in. biscuit cutter.
+Roll out to 1/2-in. thickness; cut with a 2-1/2-in. round biscuit cutter or pumpkin-shaped cookie cutter.
 Place 2 in. apart on lightly greased baking sheets.
 Cover with kitchen towels and let rise in a warm place until doubled, about 1-1/2 hours.

 - 4. Bake at 450° for 8-10 minutes or until golden brown.
 Lightly brush tops with melted butter.
 Serve warm.
 Yield: 2-1/2 dozen.